marcbunyan/vromm/README.md

 There are many many ways to achieve this for the various operating systems so i’ll leave that part up to you.

-Below is a link to my github page where you can find the code for the API calls in Powershell and GOLANG.

 The Go code I’ve found is the better way to create a small binary that will execute on the windows systems required.

-Code snippets are below: